Limantour Beach, West Marin, CA

 - attaining individual goals;

-- managing stressors and transitions (divorce, separation, job change, move, illness, phase of life change, etc);
+- managing stressors and transitions (divorce, separation, job change, move, illness, phase of life change, leaving a community, etc);

 - Increasing self-esteem;